KeKsBoTer/brush/README.md

 Simply `cargo run` or `cargo run --release` from the workspace root.
 Brush can also be used as a CLI, run `cargo run --release -- --help` to use the CLI directly from source.
 See the notes about the CLI in the features section.

 ### Web
 Brush can be compiled to WASM.
-There is a demo website using NextJS in the brush_nextjs directory.
-Simple `npm run dev` to start a development server, this will update the WASM too.
+Run `npm run dev` to start the demo website using Next.js, see the brush_nextjs directory.

-It uses [`wasm-pack`](https://rustwasm.github.io/wasm-bindgen/introduction.html) to build the WASM bundle.
+Brush uses [`wasm-pack`](https://rustwasm.github.io/wasm-bindgen/introduction.html) to build the WASM bundle.
 You can also use it without a bundler, see [wasm-pack's documentation](hhttps://rustwasm.github.io/wasm-bindgen/examples/without-a-bundler.html).

 WebGPU is still an upcoming standard, and as such, only Chrome 134+ on Windows and macOS is currently supported.